Menu from La Roberto

 Does La Roberto serve Mediterranean food?

-Does the restaurant La Roberto have Outdoor seating?
+Does the restaurant La Roberto have parking?

 Thinking about making a La Roberto booking?